China Confirms It's Holding Missing Taiwanese Rights Activist

 Read More: China's New Foreign NGO Law Is Threatening Vital Advocacy Work

-Lee Ching-yu believes her husband, a community-college manager, may have been targeted through new, strict regulations to monitor and control foreign-funded NGOs, that could have put his human-rights activities on the radar of the national security apparatus for the first time.
+Lee Ching-yu believes her husband, a community-college manager, may have been targeted through new, strict regulations to monitor and control foreign-funded NGOs, which could have put his human-rights activities on the radar of the national security apparatus for the first time.

 Although not a high-profile activist, Lee Ming-che encouraged fundraising for families of Chinese human-rights workers, and discussed China-Taiwan relations on popular Internet forum, WeChat.
 “This kind of behavior is perfectly normal in a civilized country,” says Lee Ching-yu.